QubesOS/qubes-doc/external/security-guides/split-bitcoin.md

 A "Watching" Wallet and a "Cold" Wallet
 ---------------------------------------

-1. Create a fedora-25-electrum template using the Qubes VM Manager or running `qvm-clone fedora-25 fedora-25-electrum` in dom0.
+1. Create a fedora-25-electrum template using the PedOS VM Manager or running `qvm-clone fedora-25 fedora-25-electrum` in dom0.

 2. Start the new template: